-The research reports, identifying the main findings from each phase of the research and offering recommendations based on the research evidence, are available through the Key Findings menu and are free to download.
+The research reports, identifying the main findings from each phase of the research and offering recommendations based on the research evidence as well as highlighting Practice Implications for those working with young men at risk of perpetrating domestic abuse, are available through the Key Findings menu and are free to download.
 A video presentation is also available in which David Gadd describes the research, explains the key findings and suggests recommendations.

 In addition, the website provides a forum for debate about what more can be done to address domestic abuse.
 You are invited to add your thoughts to the project blog or comment via Facebook or Twitter (@ESRCBoystoMen).